 Which similar reason is why a person may be entirely oblivious to the glorious spectacle of our astonishing planet, and the amazing theatre of its inhabitants right in front of them, while being highly conscious of, and even distressed, by, a minor change in the bus timetable.

 REF: ToC provides a mechanism for the central puzzle in economics of 'diminishing marginal value' and the Jevons Paradox: William Stanley Jevons (1866) Brief Account of a General Mathematical Theory of Political EconomyI like breaking the rules!
 No you don't.
 You like breaking just a very tiny bit of them - enough to make others conscious of your effort.

-Only the unusual creates consciousness.
-A feature extremely difficult to test externally, because as soon as you ask about it then you've introduced an unusual input.
+I think it is the case that only the unusual creates consciousness.
+But that is something extremely difficult to test externally, because as soon as you ask about it then you've introduced an unusual input.
 So the answer to the question "are you currently conscious of..." is pretty much always "yes".

 THE VALUE OF CONSCIOUSNESS

-There is no 'conscious mind' and 'unconscious mind'.
-There is only 'mind', parts of which occasionally flicker with consciousness.
+There is no 'conscious mind' and an underlying 'unconscious mind' or 'subconscious'.
+There is only 'mind', a function of the brain, which occasionally generates things that lead to behaviors, and parts of which occasionally flicker with consciousness.
 But why?

 It is a precious achievement to manage to get yourself into a situation where life is secure.
 In such a happy circumstance things will tend to be much the same every day, so very little ever rises into consciousness.
 But any change in the world around - bringing a new set of inputs to the brain - may likely represent a danger.
 Inputs from such possible risks can't find a straightforward match - they have to do a lot of whizzing around the brain, and in the process give rise to the looping instances of consciousness.